taliajmallo/rpgs/campaigns/In_The_Pines/charsheet.md

 appearance of being that sort of supernatural being.
 Your charms disguise themselves as characteristic powers of whatever being you're impersonating.
 Some cosmetic decorations of a rare and precious substance appear on your person.
-#### The Corpse [ ]
+#### The Corpse [x]
-Your Stamina, Manipulation, and Empathy increase to 3, and your Security and Performance increase to 2.
+Your Stamina, Manipulation, and Empathy increase to 3, and your Security and Art increase to 2.
 If you play dead, you will always fool anyone with such thoroughness that they feel no need to test, even if you've already fooled them recently.
 A butterfly emblem of some variety appears on your person.
 #### The Crow [ ]
 Your Manipulation, Intimidation, and Subterfuge increase to 3, and your Wits, Melee, and Security increase to 2.
 Once per scene, you may reflexively change